 You can contact the Exhibitions Department of the MCA on email@example.com with information about your proposal and this information will be circulated to the appropriate staff for discussion.
 Proposed purchases undergo an evaluation process by the MCA’s Collections Development team, and are assessed on the basis of their significance and relevance to the Collection and its parameters; as well as broader artistic, financial, conservation and storage considerations.

-General photography is not permitted in the MCA galleries.
-If you wish to seek copyright approval to photograph work for publication or personal use please contact the MCA’s Publicity and Public Relations department via email@example.com.
+General photography is permitted in the MCA galleries without the use of flash or a tripod.
+If you wish to seek copyright approval to photograph work for publication or personal use please contact the MCA’s Public Relations Manager on PublicityPR@mca.com.au.
+The MCA encourages use of smartphone devices to share and celebrate your stories and experiences in the Museum.

 Sketching with pencils in the MCA Galleries is permitted.
 If you wish to use other materials or to set up an easel, please speak to staff at the Level 1 Information Desk on arrival.
 If you wish to sketch with a group, please contact the MCA Education department on (+612) 9245 2484 or email firstname.lastname@example.org.